2023 Best Criminal Justice & Corrections Schools in District of Columbia

 Full Criminal Justice & Corrections at Strayer University - Global Region Report

-Howard University came in at #6 in this year’s edition of the Best Criminal Justice & Corrections Schools in District of Columbia ranking.
-Howard is a fairly large private not-for-profit school located in the large city of Washington.
+Howard University ranked #6 on this year’s Best Criminal Justice & Corrections Schools in District of Columbia list.
+Howard is a fairly large private not-for-profit school located in the city of Washington.

 After completing their degree, criminal justice graduates from Howard carry an average student debtload of $25,000.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $762.